neuefische/wd-flipped-classroom-curriculum/sessions/self-directed-learning/assets/additional-challenges-react-people-in-space.md

   </details>
       &nbsp;

-As an **_extra bonus_** you could add 3 buttons to the page. `All`, `ISS` and `Tiangong`.
-Then when you click on one of the buttons you update the list of people displayed on the page based on which space craft they are on. i.e. if you click on the ISS button, your list of people should only include those on the `ISS`.
-We learnt about an array method that would be particularly helpful in this scenario.
+2. For an **extra bonus**, you could enhance the page with three buttons: All, ISS, and Tiangong.
+When you click one of these buttons, the list should update to show only the people aboard the selected spacecraft.
+For example, clicking the ISS button should display only those on the ISS.
+You can make use of a specific array method we have covered to filter the list based on the spacecraft.

   <details>
   <summary>🙈 Hint</summary>